Help! The kids are home.

 What is a mom to do when the kids are bored and mom is going berserk?
 When she needs inside activities for kids, where is she to turn?

 While many kids will fend for themselves or find ways to entertain themselves and their siblings, there are just as many who don’t (or won’t.)
 Children should, for the most part, be capable of entertaining themselves, especially if they have siblings.
 Yet there are times when a little boost can help set the stage for self-entertainment.
+That’s why this list of activities can be a springboard to help you – and them – get started.

 On your mark: Attitude

 It’s been years since we had our half-dozen at home, and even days of foster care or respite are not as many as they used to be, yet I still remember those days and what it was like.
+If I could go back, there are some things I’d do differently (of course)

 If I could do it over, the one thing I’d change is my attitude.
 Deep down underneath, when I had things I wanted to do or had kids underfoot who I wished would just-stop-fighting-and-get-along, I resented the interruptions in my schedule.
 There were times I was spontaneous and went with the flow, but sometimes, I resented the intrusion and became impatient.
-Those were times when re-taking Motherhood 101 would have helped.
+Those were times when re-taking Motherhood 101 would benefit everyone.

 Get ready: interruptions

 For starters, the way your kids respond to this interruption of all things fun and plentiful to do will be a result of your attitude.
 If you’re seething inside, worried and upset, or tired and moping, they’ll pick up your attitude.
 They will know if they are wanted or a bother on any given day.
 When kids feel unwanted and unloved, it will show up in their behavior.
+They not only need to be loved, they need us to do things with them so they feel the love.
+Hence, this list of activities.

 If you bleed your worries out, they will pick up that worry.
 You’ll see their worry in their actions, and it won’t be pleasant.
 Kids don’t know how to say, “I’m worried,” or “I’m afraid,” but they’ll show you by the way they act.